danielBingham/danielbingham/README.md

 for Journals.
 A super user-friendly SaaS platform that made it very easy for journal editorial teams to run their operations with out the need of a commercial publisher.
 I spent some time exploring that pivot, which I called [JournalHub](https://staging.peer-review.io).
-I still think that approach is viable, but it can't be bootstrapped.
-It needs to be non-profit to work, and I haven't been able to get non-profit funding.
-So it will likely remain a side project for the forseeable future.
+I was unable to fund it.
+It needs to be a non-profit to work, can't be bootstrapped, and non-profit funders aren't funding this.
+So it has been demoted to side project.

 ### MuddyReality.py / MuddyReality